The Chanukah Song

-"The Chanukah Song" is a novelty song written by comedian Adam Sandler with Saturday Night Live writers Lewis Morton and Ian Maxtone-Graham and originally performed by Sandler on Saturday Night Lives Weekend Update on December 3, 1994.
+"The Chanukah Song" is a novelty song written by comedian Adam Sandler with Saturday Night Live co-star Norm Macdonald and writers Lewis Morton and Ian Maxtone-Graham and originally performed by Sandler on Saturday Night Lives Weekend Update on December 3, 1994.
 Sandler subsequently performed the song as part of his stand-up act, later updating it with new lyrics.
 All variations center on the theme of Hanukkah and of religious Jewish children feeling alienated during the Christmas season, and Sandler's listing of Jewish celebrities (with both real-life and fictional connections to Judaism) as a way of sympathizing with their situation.

 Part I (1994)

 This version appeared on Sandler's 1996 comedy album What the Hell Happened to Me?

 Persons referenced in "The Chanukah Song":